rightjs/rightjs-docs/docs/en/tutorials/events-delegation.md

 There are several reasons why you might need to use the events delegation technique.

-First of all you might have a huge grid of cells, say same 50x50 table.
+First of all you might have a huge grid of cells, say some 50x50 table.
 And you need to handle clicks on every cell simultaneously.
 In this case, instead of attaching the same function 2500 times to every cell, you can attach it only once at the table element itself and handle all clicks in one place.
 This